gohandle/httpadapt/README.md

 - [ ] Add a functional option for CustomHostVariable env
 - [ ] Consider the v2 api format
 - [ ] Add support for non base64 encoded bodies
+- [ ] Prevent header from being edited after writing with Write, else it will work on lambda but not in a real server

 ## existing
 - [ ] https://github.com/apex/gateway